Arlentis/PC-Setup/README.md

 Things to do:

-- Rename AND Domain computer in just the initial script, taking away need for restart in the middle
+- Add in prompt to update location/description in AD at the very end